New Insights on Fat-Soluble Vitamin Efflux by the Intestine

 Biography

-She has received several awards for her work including the PhD award of the French Lipidomic Group (2007), the Price of the French Academia of Medicine (2007), the Pepsico International Travel Price (2009), and the Research Prices of the French Nutrition Society (2010 and 2015).
+She has received several awards for her work, including the doctoral award of the French Lipidomic Group (2007), the Prize of the French Academia of Medicine (2007), the PepsiCo International Travel Prize (2009), and the Research Prizes of the French Nutrition Society (2010 and 2015).